rlegrand/dvim/README.md

     echo "export PATH=${PATH}:~/.dvim/bin/" >> ~/.bashrc

-Then use mvim as you would use vim
+Then use dvim as you would use vim

 # todo